Schitt's Creek season 6: Awards and nominations

-The show received 15 of these nominations for its sixth and final season, setting a record for most Emmy nominations for a comedy series's final season.
+The show received 15 Emmy nominations for its sixth and final season, setting a record for most Emmy nominations for a comedy series's final season.
 For its portrayal of LGBTQ+ people, the series received three nominations for a GLAAD Media Award for Outstanding Comedy Series, winning twice.

 Release

 The first five seasons of the series maintained staggered premieres, with new episodes debuting in Canada before being broadcast in the United States.
 This changed for this season, with new episodes being broadcast simultaneously in Canada and the United States.
 The series finale aired on April 7, 2020, at 8:00 pm ET; it was followed by a one-hour behind-the-scenes retrospective documentary titled Best Wishes, Warmest Regards: A Schitt's Creek Farewell.
 In the United States, the series finale was Schitt's Creek's highest-rated episode ever and simulcast on Logo TV and Comedy Central, which had recently become sibling networks to Pop TV through the ViacomCBS merger.